gripsCAR/Grips_Kraft/README.md

 <img align="right" src="./grips_description/resources/bimanual_gazebo.png" width="350" />

 ROS packages developed by the [Group of Robots and Intelligent Machines](http://www.romin.upm.es/) from the [Universidad Politécnica de Madrid](http://www.upm.es/internacional).
 This group is part of the [Centre for Automation and Robotics](http://www.car.upm-csic.es/) (CAR UPM-CSIC).

-On going development continues in the hydro-devel branch.
+This instructions are for the **grips_robotiq** branch.
+This branch is under constant change and may become **unstable**.

 **Maintainer:** Francisco Suárez Ruiz, [http://www.romin.upm.es/fsuarez/](http://www.romin.upm.es/fsuarez/)